BrianBock/ENPM661-Project3-Phase-4/README.md

 ## Output

 The program has several boolean toggles at the top of the of the `main.py` file.
 If `write_to_video` is set to `True`, the program will output a video of the solution.
+To do this, the program generates individual frames, saved to the same directory as the code (the second reason you must have write access).

+If `show_visualization` is set to `True`, the program will show the visualization as it is being created.

+**Note that `show_visualization` and `write_to_video` are mutually exclusive.
+You can export the video or you can watch the visualization as it runs, but you cannot do both.** You can run `show_solve` with either visualization or video.

 If `show_solve` is set to `False`, the program will only export an animation of the final path.
 If you would like to see the full visualization including all searched nodes, toggle `show_solve` to `True`.
 To speed this up, we only save every `k` frames, a number which can be changed by editing `solve_frame_interval` in the top of `main.py`.
 Lower intervals will be much slower to export, but have smoother video.

-If `show_visualization` is set to `True`, the program will show the visualization as it is being created. **Note that `show_visualization` and `write_to_video` are mutually exclusive.
-You can export the video or you can watch the visualization as it runs, but you cannot do both.**

 If `show_solve` is set to `True`, the visualization first shows all of the searched nodes, rendered as semi-transparent purple squares.
 The height and width of these squares is determined by our position threshold (`self.pos_thresh` in `robot.py`) by which we discretize our space.
 Each node can be visited N times, where N=360 deg/angular_thresh.
 After a searched node is within the goal, the program uses backtracking to find the optimal course which is plotted with orange lines.

 ![visualization](https://github.com/BrianBock/ENPM661-Project3-Phase3-4/blob/master/Images/visualization_path-only.gif)
 ![Full visualization](https://github.com/BrianBock/ENPM661-Project3-Phase3-4/blob/master/Images/full_viz.gif)